Health Savings Accounts (HSAs)

 - What are the fees?

-**BasicSaver and FreeSaver are legacy products that will be discontinued as of 1/1/19; we continue to support any members who have these plans.
+**BasicSaver and FreeSaver are legacy products that were discontinued as of 1/1/19; we continue to support any members who have these plans.